ClaytonSiby/The_Calculator/README.md

 # The React Calculator

-This calculator project is built using the React Library.
+This calculator project is a web application responsive on desktop only, it is built using the React Library.
 You can do some basic math calculations such that include:
 - addition & subtraction
 - division & multiplication
 - math with negative & positive values